EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 ---

 This concludes our preparation of the Active Directory infrastructure thus concluding our lab!
 In this lab, we successfully established a foundational Active Directory infrastructure by deploying a Windows Server 2022 Domain Controller and a Windows 10 client within Microsoft Azure.
-We meticulously configured the network settings, ensuring that the Domain Controller's static IP was set correctly, and verified connectivity through successful ping tests and DNS configuration checks.
+We also configured the network settings, to ensure that the Domain Controller's static IP was set correctly, and verified connectivity through successful ping tests and DNS configuration checks.

 In the upcoming lab, we will dive deeper into deploying Active Directory services, and continue to build on our skills and knowledge!
 Hope to see you there.